 Hawkeye looked around their new destination with puzzlement.
 Claus had brought them to a park, all right, but it was in the middle of nowhere and just outside of Tokyo, where he knew no pretty geishas would roam, even at night.
 Trees were everywhere, granted, but the woodland had no clear pathways, giving their driver a hard time in navigation (which cost them more than five American dollars and some cursing later).
 It seemed to be the perfect spot for a cover though.

 Or a crime.
-Hawkeye shuddered, searching the dark cover for Klinger anxiously.
+Hawkeye shuddered as they reached their destination and stood there, searching the dark cover for Klinger anxiously.

 Claus, in the meantime, followed Hawkeye's gaze.
 Putting a reassuring hand on the surgeon's shoulder, he said, "He'll be here shortly.
 I'll sure of it."

 Hawkeye still scanned the landscape, ignoring Claus' reassurance, until he found what he was looking for, afraid until he saw Klinger in his bright, sporty outfit.
 "Ah, there's our movie star now.
 And look, she's ready for her final scene.
 Where's her chair in the shade?"

 Klinger, in his summer dress and holding onto his hat for dear life, waved at the pair ahead and showed his obvious irritation about the bumpy ride.
 As Hawkeye and Claus waved his driver over (ignoring his irritation as well), Klinger jumped out early, not too eager to stay in the carriage for much longer.
 He landed on his feet perfectly, despite being in slippers, and smiled.